Maldives Economy and Development

 For the past decade Maldives shows a steady average annual growth of the economy with a considerable development of the country’s infrastructure and connectivity.

 Tourism is the main industry, contributing close to 28% of the GDP.
 Over 60% of the foreign exchange that flows into the country is through the tourism sector.
 Major percentage of government tax revenue comes from tourism related taxes and it is considered as the main source of income.

 Fishing is the second leading economic sector of the Maldives.
 A significant amount of country’s income is generated through export of fresh fish and other fish/marine products.

-Agriculture play only a minor role in the economy of the Maldives as constrained by the limitedness of cultivable land.
+Agriculture play only a minor role in the economy as constrained by the limited cultivable land.

 Other economic activities in the Maldives include garment production, boat building, construction, information technology, handicraft production, processing coconut, mat weaving, thatch weaving and shipping.
 However, these are not major income generating activities and accounts incredibly low for the GDP.